What is Osteoarthritis (OA)?

 - due to joint damage, pain, muscle wasting etc

-- Audible & palpable ‘grating’ of joint surface.
+- An audible & palpable ‘grating’ of joint surface.

 - Joint involvement is often asymmetrical in joints outside of the spine